-These results support H1, namely that the distribution of the gender of president characters when people write by default without suggestions is more similar to the distribution when people write with \man suggestions than \woman suggestions.
-Based on these findings, we would expect stories written with a ``debiased'' predictive text model to still yield significantly more stories with \man presidents than \woman presidents.
+These results support H1, namely that the distribution of the gender of the president characters when people write by default without suggestions is more similar to the distribution when people write with \man suggestions than \woman suggestions.
+Based on these findings, we would expect stories written with a ``debiased'' predictive text model (that suggests \woman presidents less often than in our experiment) to still yield significantly more stories with \man presidents than \woman presidents.

 \paragraph{At the \ttoken Level}